 - Plug in your Sonos product to the mains power.
 Download the Sonos app to your phone, tablet or a computer that is connected to your home wi-fi network.

 - Open the Sonos app and select ‘Setup New System’.
-When you're presented with a choice between STANDARD and BOOST setup, select STANDARD and follow the on-screen prompts.

 How to set up the Nintendo Switch